lgatto/TeachingMaterial/Lab_Searching_GEO.md

 ## +-------------+-------------+-------------------+
 ```

+Why are there only two fields in this table?
+What is this table for?

 ## List "title" fields with `pandoc.table`

 Why do many tables include a "title" field?
-Are they the same?
+Are the titles the same?

 ```r